 Paige

-Have you biked along the Silver Comet Trail in Smyrna, Georgia?
+Have you experienced the Silver Comet Trail, a bike trail from Atlanta to Alabama?
 Let me know about your adventure in the comment section below!